textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

-And to finish it off, let's add a couple of hyperlinks to your `abc_admin_hw_list()` function that allows you to simulate the user clicking on stuff in your interface:
+And to finish it off, let's add a couple of hyperlinks to your `abc_admin_hw_list()` function that allows you to simulate the user selecting stuff in your interface:

 ~~~ php
 function abc_admin_hw_list() {